ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.dotnet.markdown

   Store operation to apply a [Revisions configuration](../../../../document-extensions/revisions/overview#revisions-configuration) to the database.

-* A Revisions configuration is comprised of Default settings and/or Collection-specific configurations.
+* A Revisions configuration includes Default settings and/or Collection-specific configurations.
    * The **default settings** apply to all database collections.
    * **Collection-specific configurations** override the default settings for the collections they are applied to.